 - Where possible, a decision on whether or not to refer a pupil to MASH should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
-However, this should not delay any referral and any member of staff may make a referral if this is necessary but staff should discuss the matter with a member of the senior management team and take advice from the MASH team social worker.
-The designated safeguarding lead should be informed as soon as possible. - Referrals should be in writing using an MASH safeguarding referral form completed either by the teacher raising concerns or by the designated safeguarding lead.
-Urgent child protection referrals will be accepted by telephone but must be confirmed in writing via the MASH safeguarding referral form within 48 hours. - Where there is any doubt about whether the concerns raised meet the thresholds for a child protection referral, the designated safeguarding lead may discuss the case on a "no names" basis with the MASH Professionals' Consultation Line to obtain advice on how to proceed. - Parental consent must be sought prior to the referral being made unless to seek consent would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
+However, this should not delay any referral and any member of staff may make a referral if this is necessary, but staff should discuss the matter with a member of the senior management team and take advice from the MASH team social worker.
+The designated safeguarding lead should be informed as soon as possible. - Referrals should be completed using MASH portal either by the teacher raising concerns or by the designated safeguarding lead.
+Urgent child protection referrals will be accepted by telephone but must be confirmed in writing via the portal within 48 hours. - Where there is any doubt about whether the concerns raised meet the thresholds for a child protection referral, the designated safeguarding lead may discuss the case on a "no names" basis with the MASH Line to obtain advice on how to proceed.
+Alternatively, advice can be sought from the LA Education Safeguarding Lead. - Parental consent must be sought prior to the referral being made unless to seek consent would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
 If parents do not consent, but the child is at risk of significant harm, the referral should still be made. - If the child already has an allocated social worker, the referral should be made directly to them.
 If the child is not already known to children's social care, referrals should be made to MASH.
-If the child lives outside Croydon, a referral should be made to their home local authority. - All referrals will be acknowledged by the MASH and the referrer informed of what action will be taken. - If the school does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with children's social care via the designated safeguarding lead.
+If the child lives outside Croydon, a referral should be made to their home local authority. - All referrals will be acknowledged by the MASH and the referrer informed of what action will be taken. - If the school/college does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with children's social care via the designated safeguarding lead.